david-gang/project_euler_es6/README.md

 * Better syntax for solving issues
 * Better algorithms for existing solutions

-I would prefer not to get new solutions as I want to solve them alone :-)
+I would prefer not to get new solutions as I want to solve them alone :-).
+But feel free to for it :-)